maziac/DeZog/documentation/Usage.md

 - B >= (MAX_COUNT+1)/2
 - A >= 6 || hl == 0

-So on the left side you have to use a register and of the left side an expression that evaluates to a number, you can use labels and maths in the expression, but you can't put registers there.
+So on the left side you have to use a register and on the right side an expression that evaluates to a number, you can use labels and maths in the expression, but you can't put registers there.
 Several var-comparison-expr might be combined with a "&&" or "||".
 But you can't use any complex combinations that would require parenthesis.

 The breakpoint conditions are translated into conditions that are understood by ZEsarUX automatically.